 You either likely have bad RCA cables

-(probably cheap cables / connectors) or the solder joints on the jacks /
+the system is most likely connected with) or the solder joints on the jacks /

 somewhat higher quality versions this time) or re-flowing the solder

 joints by someone qualified usually is the correct fix.
 Occasionally the